gknapp/ghost6/readme.md

 ![Light grey circular rubber spacers, and M4 bolts shown next to a black bumper foot that comes on the Ghost 6](images/rubber_spacers.jpg)

 Without modification the bottom clearance is 19mm.
-I installed 10mm spacers to provide 29mm clearance.
-Having since received and measured my SBC (Orange Pi Zero 2), it is 17mm in height so 5mm spacers would be sufficient - allowing a few millimetres for a mount.
+My [Orange Pi Zero 2](orange_pi_z2.md) is 17mm in height, 5mm spacers would be sufficient to accommodate the OPi but as we need to use GPIO UART pins, the DuPont connectors and wire require additional clearance.
+Since taking this photo I've installed another 5mm spacer for a total of 15mm.

 ![A ruler held, end on, to the underside of the Ghost 6 showing 29mm clearance from the table top](images/increased_clearance.jpg)